NotNotQuinn/eeprom-28c256/README.md

 <!-- Editors node: I spent way too long rewording these paragraphs to match the same line -->

-* Ensure that each wire connecting the EEPROM to the arduino make proper contact.
+* Ensure that the wires connecting the EEPROM to the arduino make proper contact.
 Does it seem obvious?
 Yes, but its really not. (especially when working in the "software" realm for a few hours)